umutaan50/umutaan50/README.md

 # Hi, welcome! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I'm a developer that in his 4th grade of Computer Engineering Bachelor's Degree at Gazi University, Engineering Department.

 I'm in close relationship with games since age 4.
-In 2021 Autumn I started searching about game development industry.
+In 2021 Autumn I started searching about game development.
 Till then I'm learning about game development.

 Here are the projects I did in my college years: